UMAprotocol/UMIPs/UMIPs/umip-32.md

 ```
 https://marketdata.tradermade.com/api/v1/minute_historical?currency=CNYUSD&date_time=2020-11-11-13:50&api_key={apikey}
 ```
 and use the close price as reference.
-Because we use the endpoint with a 10 minute granularity, to clarify if the price request timestamp is as ex 13:01:59, voters should query 13:00 as a timestamp.
-If the price request timestamp is as ex 13:06:59, votes should query 13:10 as a timestamp.
+Because we use the endpoint with a 10 minute granularity, Voters should rounding all timestamps down and make them fall on the 10 minute interval, to clarify if the price request timestamp is as ex 13:01:59, voters should query 13:00 as a timestamp.

 ### TraderMade Historical API
 TraderMade has CNYUSD historical data available with a 10 minute granularity.